Thursday 8th October 2021

 I got better pictures of Dulsie Bridge this time.

 I met a Swiss man with a canoe.
 He was going to come down the rapids and under the bridge.
 I waited a while to try and get a photo but had to give up.
-There are more travellers from overseas now.
+There are more travelers from overseas now.

 I took the back roads to Culloden Battlefield.
 This is at the back.